Open Letter To A Cancer Patient: My Alternative Cancer Treatment Plan

-If she takes these easy, early steps, to get educated–jump in and help her with food prep, research, making the purchases for supplements Chris recommends online.
+If your friend takes these easy, early steps to get educated, jump in and help her with food prep, research, making the purchases for supplements Chris recommends online.
 You can help her do a serious detox.

 Heather: That’s a great approach.
 I don’t want to criticize her treatment choices of the past.
 They are in the past.
 I want to help her move forward.

-Me: Agree!
-One thing that is clear, from published research, is how important it is, that people need to believe in their treatment.
+Me: Agreed!
+One thing is clear from published research: people need to believe in their treatment.

-One of many reasons I could never choose chemo—I’d choose to prepare myself and leave the world sooner than maybe I might have, otherwise, rather than submit to chemotherapy—is that I know too much.
+One of many reasons I could never choose chemo, why I’d choose to prepare myself and leave the world sooner than I might have otherwise, rather than submit to chemotherapy, is that I know too much.

 I would not see the needle in my arm as healing “medicine.”
-I’d be crying, and emotionally and mentally resistant.
+I’d be crying.
+I’d be emotionally and mentally resistant.

 That does not serve.
-Others look at that needle, and see it as agents to the rescue, chemicals that kill bad guys.
+Others look at that needle and see the chemicals as agents to the rescue, miracle cures that kill bad guys.
 Their hope at a future.
 Once they make that choice, our job is to simply support and love.